Blog

 This is where many applicants experience their first surprise delay.

-At the completeness or triage stage, authorities check whether the file:
+At the completeness or triage stage, authorities check whether the file is complete:

 • contains all required documents